charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 var person = { 'name': 'Suzie' };
 ```

-Here is a second way to declare the same object:
+Here is a second way to declare the same object.
+First we care object using object literal syntax, then we use got notation to create the name property:

 ```javascript
 var person = {};